 There are hundreds of thousands of mobile apps in the App Store, but only a small portion of them have innovative design principles, friendly user interfaces, and most importantly, widespread adoption by users.
-In this hands-on lab and lecture course, you will learn the core principles for creating effective user interfaces for mobile devices incorporating iOS 14/15, Android Material Design, Figma, multiple prototyping softwares, AI, design systems/frameworks, user research, design thinking/strategy, cross device UX, micro-interactions, gestures, tactile experiences, sensors, commerce, tagging and more.
+In this hands-on lab and lecture course, you will learn the core principles for creating effective user interfaces for mobile devices incorporating iOS, Android Material Design, Figma, multiple prototyping softwares, AI, design systems/frameworks, user research, design thinking/strategy, cross device UX, micro-interactions, gestures, tactile experiences, sensors, commerce, tagging and more.
 You will discover useful patterns for developing mobile products and design a mobile user experience using an iterative and user-centered design process.
 Additional topics include: Google Glass UX/UI, wearable computing, and augmented reality.

 The school provides short-term licenses of commercial prototyping tools (Balsamiq Mockups and Fluid UI) for sketching wireframe and mobile prototyping.
 Designing your own prototype will provide opportunities to explore new types of touch- and gesture-based user interaction that can expand the functional possibilities of your apps.
 This exercise will demonstrate how mobile products can be rapidly developed and released to the market.